Should commercial conveyancing searches reveal impending roadworks that may affect a commercial land in Pevensey Bay?

 I'm buying my first flat in Pevensey Bay with a mortgage from HSBC Bank.
 The sellers would not reduce the price so I negotiated 6k of additionals instead.
 The estate agent told me not inform my lawyer about this deal as it would affect my mortgage with HSBC Bank.
 Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-I am looking for a flat up to £195,000 and found one close by in Pevensey Bay I like with open areas and station nearby, however it's only got 61 years unexpired on the lease.
-I can't really find anything else in Pevensey Bay for this price, so just wondered if I would be making a mistake acquiring a lease with such few years left?
+I am looking for a flat up to £245,000 and found one near me in Pevensey Bay I like with open areas and transport links nearby, the downside is that it's only got 61 years unexpired on the lease.
+I can't really find anything else in Pevensey Bay suitable, so just wondered if I would be making a grave error acquiring a lease with such few years left?

-If you require a mortgage the shortness of the lease will be problematic.
+Should you require a mortgage that many years will be problematic.
 Discount the offer by the expected lease extension will cost if not already taken into account.
-If the existing proprietor has owned the property for a minimum of 2 years you may ask them to commence the lease extension formalities and pass it to you.
-You can add 90 years to the current lease term and have £0 ground rent by law.
-You should consult your conveyancing solicitor concerning this.
+If the current proprietor has owned the property for a minimum of twenty four months you may request that they commence the lease extension formalities and pass it to you.
+An additional ninety years can be extended on to the existing lease term and have £0 ground rent by law.
+You should speak to your conveyancing solicitor regarding this.